JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Converts a Microsoft MS-DOS path to a canonicalized URL.

 ```
-FUNCTION AfxUrlCreateFromPath (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxUrlCreateFromPath (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |